 When they start making the noise or when they come to roost yell 'Boo" into the monitor.
 They will take off!
 It only takes a few times before they get the hint.

 I use a hose.
 The birds start at 4:15 AM.
 They are so loud.
 Last thing before bed and first thing in AM is to spray holley tree.
-The pack is now half, and soon to be none.
-Water does not hurt them.

 You could use "Flash Tape" it's an Iridescent Red Foil Tape it "Drives Birds Away by Creating an Optical Distraction Zone" (The professional Cherry Growing Farmers use this stuff buy the ton!
 You see it hanging on all the fruit trees around here) If farmers use it, I'm sure it works!
 Or you could use a "Scare Eye Balloon" or the "Bird Chase Super Sonic" it Features distress calls of 22 types of birds Select your "Target Bird" (Distress calls will play for 2 minutes, stop for 10 minutes and repeat.)